It’s time to trim your initial draft to make it more concise and effective in conveying your point.

 See the difference?
-The original sentence in a passive voice has 11 words, while the second one in active voice only uses 8.
+The original sentence in a passive voice has 11 words, while the second one in an active voice only uses 8.

 According to Merriam-Webster, the subject does the action in active voice, as expressed by the verb.
-In contrast, the subject is acted on or affected by the verb’s action in passive voice.
+In contrast, the subject is acted on or affected by the verb’s action in the passive voice.

 You need to use linking verbs such as will be, was, were, is, are, etc. to make your sentences grammatically correct in passive voice.
 Thus, more words.

 5. Do Away with Unnecessary Transitions

 You can skip transition words without disrupting the flow of your paragraphs.

 While sometimes you needed to use indeed, moreover, furthermore, then, and other transition words in your prose, you can also delete them with no adverse effects on your composition.

 “Moreover, the orchestra gave a rousing encore to the delight of the crowd.”
 You can readily delete the word moreover from this sentence without changing its full meaning.